ducroq/doc_chat/docs/workflows/document-processing.md

 1. File encoding is detected automatically
 2. Text content is read into memory
 3. Any existing chunks for this file are deleted from the database

+### 2a.
+Metadata Processing

+When a text file is detected:

+1. The processor checks for a corresponding `.metadata.json` file
+2. If found, the metadata is parsed and validated
+3. Metadata is associated with all chunks from that document

+Valid metadata files must:
+- Have the same base name as the text file
+- Use the `.metadata.json` extension
+- Contain properly formatted JSON

 ### 3. Text Chunking